Scratching Visual Transformer's Back with Uniform Attention: Method

-\paragraph{Computational efficiency.} The $\gs$ module is implemented with 1 line of code in deep learning frameworks like $\mathtt{PyTorch}$~\citep{NEURIPS2019_9015}, $\mathtt{Tensorflow}$~\citep{tensorflow}, and $\mathtt{JAX}$~\citep{jax}: \Colorbox{mygray}{\lstinline|X = 0.5 * X + 0.5 * X.mean(dim=1, keepdim=True)|}.
-It does not increase the number of parameters.
-It only incurs negligible additional operations for inference and training.
+\lstinline|X = 0.5 * X + 0.5 * X.mean(dim=1, keepdim=True)|.
+It does not increase the number of parameters and incurs negligible additional operations for inference and training.

-\paragraph{Dimension scaling.} Although we focus on a parameter-free way above, we propose a computationally efficient technique, dimension scaling, by introducing a minimal number of parameters.
-The proposed $\gs$ injects the dense interaction into all channel dimensions.
-Some channel dimensions of a token would require dense interaction, whereas others would not.
-We introduce the dimension scaling weights, $\bLambda \in \Real^{d}$, to infuse uniform attention selectively for each dimension as follows: $\gss(\bx_i) = \bx_i + \bLambda \odot \left( \frac{1}{N}\sum_{j=1}^{N}\bx_j \right)$ where $\odot$ is the element-wise product. $\gss$ introduces few parameters: 0.02\% additional parameters for ViT-S.
+\paragraph{$\gs$ with dimension scaling.} Although we focus on the simplest form, we propose another variant of dense interaction $\gss$ by introducing a minimal number of parameters.
+The proposed $\gs$ injects the dense interaction into all channel dimensions, but some channel dimensions of a token would require dense interaction, whereas others would not.
+We then introduce weights to scale the channels, $\bLambda \in \Real^{d}$, to infuse uniform attention selectively for each dimension as follows: $\gss(\bx_i) = \bx_i + \bLambda \odot \left( \frac{1}{N}\sum_{j=1}^{N}\bx_j \right)$ where $\odot$ is the element-wise product. $\gss$ introduces few parameters: 0.02\% additional parameters for ViT-S.